Tuesday, January 31, 2012

 2 long red chilies, sliced

-2 green onions, cut into pieces
+2 green onions, cut into pieces¼ pound cherry tomatoes, sliced

 1 cup mint leaves